Safer® Brand The Pantry Pest® Pantry Moth Trap - 6 Traps

 - Each time-release pheromone will last up to 3 months

-- All natural - Safe for use around children and pets
+- Safe for use around children and pets

 Disclaimer: Safer® Brand does not endorse any information contained in product reviews.
 Please follow all label instructions for your specific use.